What is Heuristic Evaluation? An Essential Guide

 Use tools like a heuristic evaluation workbook, spreadsheets, or digital whiteboards, whichever you’re comfortable with, for evaluators to record their observations.
 This would ensure better flow, clarity, and uniformity when you need to combine and find the overall result of the evaluation.

-Also Find Out Top 11 UI/UX Design Tools for 2024
+Also Read: Top 11 UI/UX Design Tools

 5. Evaluate Independently